howonlee/howonlee.github.io/_posts/2019-11-09-Heap%20Search%20Is%20NP%20Complete.md

 title: Heap Search is NP-Complete
 ---

 I found the other day that the problem of searching for a value in the leaf nodes of binary heaps is NP-complete.
 I looked for a fair amount of time for any previous publication of this in the literature and couldn't find one, so I thought maybe it was worth sharing (I may be mistaken, of course).

 Here is the reduction, from subset sum.

-Construe subset sum as the decision problem of whether a multiset of positive integers may sum to a query `Q`.
+Construe subset sum as the decision problem of whether a multiset of positive integers may have a subset which sums to a query `Q`.

 We will construct a min-heap from this problem.
 The construction goes like so.